Terry Knight: Grand Funk Railroad

 Still working as a producer with Capitol, Knight renewed his connection with two former Pack members, guitarist Mark Farner and drummer Don Brewer.
 Knight encouraged the two to add a new bass player and become a "power trio" along the lines of Cream.
 The group quickly added former ? and the Mysterians bassist Mel Schacher and changed their name to 'Grand Funk Railroad'.
+Knight named the band originally "Grand Trunk Railroad" as a play on words for the Grand Trunk Western Railroad, a well-known rail line in Michigan, but the railroad objected to using their name, and the band was forced to change the name to Grand Funk Railroad.

 While becoming their manager-producer, Knight helped steer the trio to international fame, beginning with his getting them onto the bill—for free—at the 1969 Atlanta Pop Festival.
 This live performance convinced Capitol to sign the trio.
-For the next two years, Grand Funk Railroad became the most popular rock attraction in the United States despite mixed critical reviews that Knight exploited as part of their appeal; he also discovered and produced the Fort Worth, Texas group Bloodrock, who hit the Top 40 in early 1971 with the unlikely death anthem "D.O.A.
+For the next two years, Grand Funk Railroad became the most popular rock attraction in the United States despite mixed critical reviews that Knight exploited as part of their appeal.
+As he himself explained: "If the critics said Grand Funk was bad, I knew the kids would go for them.
+That was the Grand Funk marketing strategy: Distrust the media."
+Knight's marketing savvy was instrumental to the band's explosive rise.
+The band spent $100,000 on a New York City Times Square billboard to advertise Closer to Home.
+By 1971, Grand Funk equaled the Beatles' Shea Stadium attendance record but sold out the venue in just 72 hours, whereas the Beatles concert took a few weeks to sell out.
+He also discovered and produced the Fort Worth, Texas group Bloodrock, who hit the Top 40 in early 1971 with the unlikely death anthem "D.O.A.
 (Dead On Arrival)".